30 Black-Owned and Founded Beauty Brands for All Things Hair, Makeup and NailsFebruary 03, 2023

 We’re pretty sure this makeup brand doesn’t need an introduction, but just in case, Fenty Beauty is a cosmetics brand launched in September 2017 by singer Rihanna.
-The brand is popular for its broad inclusivity across skin tones and gender, especially its Pro Filt'R Foundation.
-The original foundation launch included 40 shades but has now expanded to 50.
+The brand first made waves with its Pro Filt'R Foundation, which originally launched with 40 shades but has since expanded to 50.

-Founder Obia Ewah is a trained chemist who got sick and as a result became extremely cautious about the foods and products she allowed into her body.
+Founder Obia Ewah is a trained chemist who got sick, and as a result, became extremely cautious about the foods and products she allowed into and on her body.
 Obia decided to go natural and improve her health, starting with her hair.
-Enter Obia Natural, a pH-balanced, vegan and herbal-based natural hair-care brand that works for all hair textures and genders.
+Enter: Obia Natural, a pH-balanced, vegan and herbal-based natural hair-care brand that works for all hair textures and genders.

-Taliah Waajid began her natural hair-care start-up business at the age of 14.
-She has always been at the core of the natural hair movement and was the first to offer a complete line of natural, chemical-free hair-care products.
-The Taliah Waajid brand now offers four collections of healthy hair product lines that range from natural hair care, curly hair care, protective styling and children’s hair care.
+Taliah Waajid began her natural hair-care start-up at the age of 14.
+Now, her brand offers seven collections of healthy hair product lines that range from curly hair-care to protective styling to children’s products.

-Ace Beautè is a small, independent business that offers cruelty-free fake lashes.
+Ace Beautè is a small, independent business that offers cruelty-free false lashes.
 The company’s motto is "Beauty for All" regardless of age, sex, skin color, religion or socioeconomic status.

 Inspired by the runway’s most innovative designs, Pear Nova is a vegan, cruelty-free nail polish line that is also free of toxic ingredients and is high fashion and luxurious.
-Rachel James made this line so that everyone can enjoy chic manicures all the time.
+Rachel James created the brand so that everyone can enjoy chic manicures all the time.

 Created in 2001 by Jamyla Bennu, Oyin is a natural and organic hair-care brand for textured and natural hair types.
-"Oyin" is the Yoruba word for honey, a natural humectant and amazing ingredient that is a staple in this brand.
+"Oyin" is the Yoruba word for honey, a natural humectant and overall nourishing ingredient that is a staple throughout this brand.
 It also stands for the principles of sweetness, joy and love — elements it seeks to inspire in customers' daily acts of self-care.

-Rucker Roots is a family business started by two sisters with a love for natural hair care.
-Their inspiration came from their mother who used vegetables from the family garden, along with oils, mayonnaise, eggs, and avocados in their hair regimen.
-Now, Rucker Roots creates hair care and styling products that are derived from vegetable roots, nutrients and vitamins for strong, healthy and growing hair.
+Rucker Roots is a family business started by two sisters with a love for natural hair-care.
+Their inspiration came from their mother who used vegetables from the family garden, along with oils, mayonnaise, eggs and avocados in their hair regimen.
+Now, Rucker Roots creates hair-care and styling products that are derived from vegetable roots, nutrients and vitamins to reduce breakage and encourage growth.